DanielEmeka2003/Nc/Nc programming language/README.md

 - Scope definitions (Similar in concept to namespaces in C++)
 - Run time type introspection
 - Value unpacking (Similar to structured binding in C++ but way more expressive and robust)
+- 1-based indexing (Subjectively better than 0-based indexing for me)
 - Foreign interface
 - Platform agnostic computing
+- Whitespace decisive parsing
 - Well defined language semantics
 - Excellent compiler error messages called error logs

 ## NcLang Examples

+Due to ncLang not having syntax highlighting yet in the code format section of markdown, the rust programming language is selected as the programming language to use its syntax highlighting because it is the only language included that remotely resembles ncLang syntax, therefore enables the syntax highlighting of a few.
+It is for this same reason that ncLang discard and document single-line comment contents (`>!` & `>:`)  are enclosed with double quotes to prevent syntax highlighting, since the comments syntax are different than rust's.

 - Hello world example